ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/grep11/launchKVMguest.md

 Environment variables are set in three places:

 1. On your jumpbox.
-In most cases, the instructors will have configured your jumpbox with your student-specific environment variables
+In most cases, the instructors will have configured your jumpbox with your student-specific environment variables.

-2. You will have a userid on the RHEL host, and this userid has been configured with student-specific environment variables
+2. You will have a userid on the RHEL host, and this userid has been configured with student-specific environment variables.

-3. You will have your own KVM standard guest running Ubuntu, and your guest is also configured with student-specific environment variables
+3. You will have your own KVM standard guest running Ubuntu, and your guest is also configured with student-specific environment variables.

 ### Set or verify the environment variable on your jumpbox for your student ID